faranalytics/streams-logger/README.md

 )
 ```

-This is an example of what a logged message will look like using the serilizer defined above.
+This is an example of what a logged message will look like using the serializer defined above.

 ```bash
 # ⮶date-time    function name⮷   column⮷ ⮶message